 Is it any good?

-Just as in the first film, the pleasures of BARBERSHOP 2 are in the delightful conversations, especially when compared with the fake-hipness of most portrayals of African-Americans.
-This movie lets us listen in on conversations that are not just very funny; they feel much more authentic in the frank treatment of race, as the characters debate who they can "take credit for" and which white people they would be willing to have sex with.
+Just as in the original Barbershop, the pleasures of the sequel are in the delightful conversations, especially when compared with the fake-hipness of most portrayals of African-Americans.
+Barbershop 2: Back in Business lets us listen in on conversations that are not just very funny; they feel much more authentic in the frank treatment of race, as the characters debate who they can "take credit for" and which white people they would be willing to have sex with.

 The group discusses their disappointment in finding out that the D.C. sniper was black and the way the media portrays biracial celebrities.
 They debate what race Jesus was, and a woman explains that he is "Cablanasian, like Tiger Woods."
 Calvin explains to his baby that poor black people will always be asking him for money and that he won't know they're poor at first because they will dress very nicely.
 The movie also provides some historical context.
 We see how Eddie first came to the barbershop, and how he and Calvin's father stayed on through meetings of the Black Panther and the riots after Dr. Martin Luther King Jr.'s assassination.

 Families can talk about how Barbershop 2: Back in Business shows how people make choices about the places they do business.
 Do you go to the big national chains or do you seek out small local companies?

 Families can also talks about some of the history shown in the movie and their own experiences during the 1960s.

 How does Barbershop 2 compare with Barbershop?
 Which do you like better?

 |Topics:||Friendship, Great boy role models, History, Misfits and underdogs|